 even seeing familiar faces,

 or doing a customary task,

-when the work that you do is to love.
+when the work that we do is to love.

-when what you provide is who you are.
+when what we provide is who we are.

 There is always good food and drink